A-Alexander-code/IA-Projects/README.md

 ## Contact

-For any inquiries or suggestions regarding the projects in this repository, please contact [email@example.com](Alexander: b_alx_arboleda@outlook.com).
+For any inquiries or suggestions regarding the projects in this repository, please contact (Alexander: b_alx_arboleda@outlook.com).